-Approximately 17% of all deaths each year is attributable to smoking.
+According to CDC, approximately 17% of all deaths each year is attributable to smoking.
 Unfortunately, every one of these deaths were avoidable.
 Smoking is the nation’s leading cause of preventable deaths.
-Approximately 17% of American’s without disabilities smoke, and those with a disability who smoke is considerably higher.
 Today, more than 25% of those living with a disability smoke cigarettes.
 This not only increases the mortality rate among those with a disability, but it also increases their risk of contracting new illnesses, diseases, and new disabilities to live with.

 Smoking and the Physically Challenged

-As many already know, smoking is one of the most dangerous and life-threatening activities on the planet.
-According to the CDC, smoking harms virtually every organ in the human body.
-It leads to heart disease, COPD/emphysema, respiratory disease, macular degeneration, numerous cancers, bone disease, hearing loss, and more.
+Smoking harms virtually every organ in the human body.
+It leads to heart disease, COPD, emphysema, respiratory disease, macular degeneration, numerous cancers, bone disease, hearing loss, and more.
 Smoking causes over eight million individuals to live with at least one form of illness or more.

 As time goes on, many realize that their disability is manageable and they regain every bit the life they had before.
 However, smoking by this time has become habitual.
 It is one of the most addictive substances on the planet.
 According to the CDC, cigarettes are as addictive as heroin or cocaine, and can be just as hard to quit.
 However, with support, it is possible.

 Smoking and the Hearing Impaired – Supporting the Hearing Impaired

 Smoking among the hearing impaired is a prevalent issue.
 Like most anyone who smokes, most begin smoking in their youth.
 It began as an experimentation and grew into a full blown addiction.